Skip to main content

 What clients want from empowerment boudoir

-Consent is not only a form you file away.
-It should show up in your workflow as choices the client can see: who can view the gallery, whether downloads are enabled, and how sharing works.
+Apply the client's recorded choices to who can view the gallery, whether downloads are enabled, and how sharing works.

 • Use invites you can revoke rather than permanent links.